 If you have had close contact with a person who has confirmed or probable MPV, getting vaccinated right away may prevent an infection.
 Close contact can include being together for several hours, hugging, cuddling, kissing, or sharing a bed or clothing.

 - What should people do if they think they have MPV or test positive for MPV?

-If you have a new or unexplained rash and think you may have had close, skin-to-skin contact with someone who could have MPV in the last 21 days, talk to your medical provider or local clinic to find out if you should be tested or get vaccinated.
+If you have a new or unexplained rash and think you may have had close, skin-to-skin contact with someone who could have MPV in the last 21 days, talk to your medical provider or local clinic to find out if you should be tested, get vaccinated, or receive antiviral medication.
 If you don't have a provider, find one here.

 You can spread MPV from the start of symptoms until the rash has fully healed, which can take two to four weeks.
 To keep from spreading the infection: